 \subsection{Reinforcement Learning (RL)}

-RL aims to find a policy that generates an action sequence that maximizes the long-term rewards.
+RL aims to find a policy that generates an action sequence that maximizes long-term rewards.
 Figure~\ref{fig:RL} shows the high-level components and concepts in RL.
 First, there is an {\em RL agent}, which is controlled by a {\em policy}.
 There is an {\em environment}, which the RL agent interacts with.
 In each step, the RL agent takes an {\em action}, which feeds into the environment.
-The environment changes the state with the action, then exposes observations to the RL agent, and assign {\em reward} values to the RL agent.
+The environment changes the state with the action, then exposes observations to the RL agent, and assigns {\em reward} values to the RL agent.
 The environment can optionally have a state where the environment state is reset.
 We call the sequence between two adjacent resets an {\em episode}.
 The goal of RL agent training is to generate a sequence of actions within an episode so that the sum of the rewards within one episode is maximized.

 Recently, RL has been shown to learn human-level (or even super-human-level) policies in many game environments~\cite{mnih_human-level_2015,silver_mastering_2016} where there are well-defined rules and win/loss conditions.
-Those games are relatively light-weight and can be simulated easily.
+Those games are relatively lightweight and can be simulated easily.
 RL even discovers novel tactics, including novel openings in the game of Go~\cite{silver2017mastering}, which humans have played for thousands of years.
-Similarly, cache-timing attacks can be formulated as a {\em guessing game}, where an attacker aims to guess a victim's secret correctly while paying a small penalty (negative reward) for each cache access before making a guess.
+Similarly, cache-timing attacks can be formulated as a {\em guessing game}, where an attack program aims to guess a victim program's secret correctly while paying a small penalty (negative reward) for each cache access before making a guess.